ExpressionEngine/ExpressionEngine-User-Guide/source/cp/admin/tracking_preferences.rst

 Enable Channel Entry View Tracking?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When set to "Yes", you can utilize the `Entry
+When set to "Yes", you can utilize the :doc:`/modules/channel/entry_tracking`
-Tracking <../../../modules/channel/entry_tracking.html>`_ feature of the
+feature of the Channel module.
-Channel module.

 Enable Referrer Tracking?
 ~~~~~~~~~~~~~~~~~~~~~~~~~